19 Tips and Suggestions to Start the School Year off Fresh

 9. Observe the Reading Specialist in Your Building – Reading recovery teachers give the gift of reading and confidence those youngsters that straddle behind so desperately need.
 You will gain invaluable tips and techniques on the wonders of teaching children to read.

-May the new school year begin and may your students soar!
+May the new school year begins and may your students soar!